nataliesstewart/nataliesstewart.github.io/writings/index.md

 <details>
 <summary>
-	<b>On indexed tensor products of equivariant commutative operads</b>
+	On tensor products of equivariant commutative operads.
 </summary>
     I'm near finishing this one.
     A somewhat casual presentation of the binary case (with numerous errors) can be found at my notes